lsst-sitcom/sitcomtn-025/index.rst

 The First-Look Analysis and Feedback Functionality (FAFF) Breakout Group met approximately weekly starting June 30, 2021 and released it's first report on January 14, 2022.
 The report consists of the use-cases that were used to define the functionality, requirements put on by those use-cases, and recommendations for new functionality.
-It should be noted that demonstrators of some of the new functionality were performed, which lengthened the response process, but also resulted in the building of a proof-of-concept tool which enhances the viability of the recommendations.
+We created demonstrations of new functionality in several cases, which lengthened the response process, but also resulted in the building of proof-of-concept tools which enhances the viability of the recommendations.

 Some of the responses to the `charge`_ of the FAFF group were built off an Image Display Working Group who reported what was required by the data management group for image display and manipulation capabilities in `DMTN-126`_.
 That group was not focused on on-the-fly functionality but many of the findings were applicable and taken into account here when it made sense to do so.